 MARS Medical Appraisal Feedback Survey

-As an Appraiser you are able to view anonymised feedback from the Doctors you have appraised via MARS.
-To ensure anonymity, these are released in multiples of 3.
-If you have completed 5 appraisals for example, you will only be able to view 3 feedback responses until you have completed a 6th appraisal.
+As an Appraiser you can view anonymised feedback from the doctors you have appraised via MARS.
+To ensure anonymity, these are released in multiples of three.
+If you have completed five appraisals for example, you will only be able to view three feedback responses until you have completed a sixth appraisal.